DHTMLX/gantt-docs/data/api/gantt_onbeforelinkupdate_event.md

 @short: fires before a link is updated

 @params:
-- id	string, number	the link id
+- id		string,number	the link id
 - new_item	object			the new (updated)  object of the link

 @returns:
   - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)